AMSIG/seminar/README.md

 [#AkitaMath](https://twitter.com/hashtag/AkitaMath)

 ## 2017
+* May 17, 17:45, Akita University,  Engineering building 7, Room 209 on the second floor.

+  Speaker: Szilárd Zsolt Fazekas, AU, Title: **Repetitions in strings**

+  Abstract: Repetitions in character sequences are a very important topic in pattern matching and compression.
+The more repetitive a string is, the slower the pattern matching algorithms can process it, but the more compressible it is.
+Given their fundamental importance for string algorithms, a lot of effort has been dedicated to bound their number in given sequences.
+We will look at some of the most studied types of repetitions, runs and distinct repetitions, and the methods used to provide said bounds.

 * April 26, 17:45, Akita University,  Engineering building 7, Room 209 on the second floor.

   Speaker: Attila Egri-Nagy, AIU, Title: **Hierarchical decompositions of finite automata - computational Krohn-Rhodes theory**